 Albenga, Italy – Outdoor market in Liguria

-When I’m at my vacation home and wake up really early, the first thing I think is maybe I should head to Italy.
+When I’m in Nice and wake up really early, the first thing I think is maybe I should head to Italy.
 I love being able to say that… “Oh, I’m going to Italy for the day.”
 It sounds so casually chic.
 And having a place in the South of France, I can reach the crappiest boarder of a beautiful country in 40 minutes.
 Go further along the Ligurian coast and you find numerous lovely little gems of distinct villages.
 Today is Wednesday and it’s market day in Albenga.

 Any rate, I like info and don’t want to be faffing about when I’m rushing to the train to beat the Monaco crowd!
 When friends are in town I want alternative places to go that are interesting and authentic.
 For a good wonder around, markets need to have at least 100 stalls, and Wednesday is market day in Albenga.

 Albenga is an hour from the French border by train, right on the Mediterranean Sea in Liguria, Italy.
 I don’t drive.
 Well, I do, but I don’t.
 I prefer planes, trains and buses.

 Transport here is excellent, clean and generally efficient, except when there’s a strike.
 And not spending time in my car like I did when I lived in Chicago is a welcomed change.

 I buy a roundtrip ticket to Ventimiglia, Italy, and once across the Italian border, I buy a round trip to wherever further into Italy.
 It’s ALWAYS cheaper to buy Italian travel WITHIN Italy.
 Train travel in France is expensive compared to other countries, so only buy a ticket just beyond the border of the next country.
 Then get off and by another local ticket.